Isaac-Kwon/Phyexp/WaveFunctionSimulation/Readme.md

 Tested by MATLAB 2016a

 ##Diffraction
-The m-Files for Drawing surface wave's diffraction by slit
+The m-Files for Drawing diffraction of surface wave and Light

 1. Single Slit Diffraction
 2. Double Slit Diffraction